 When it comes to chlamydia, prevention is key, so it's a smart idea to include a chlamydia test as part of your regular health routine — especially for women, who are at higher risk of contracting chlamydia.

-- Are under 25
+• Being under 25

-- Had sex with a new partner
+• Having sex with a new partner

-- Have multiple sexual partners
+• Having multiple sexual partners

-- Have had chlamydia in the past.
+• Having had a chlamydia infection in the past

-This involves providing a fluid sample through a vaginal/cervical swab or, less commonly, a urine sample.
+To diagnose chlamydia, your healthcare provider may recommend something called a nucleic acid amplification test (NAAT).
+This involves providing a fluid sample through a vaginal/cervical swab or, less commonly, a first-catch urine sample (but urine may detect 10% fewer infections than vaginal/cervical swabs).
 The sample is then sent to a lab to see if Chlamydia trachomatis is present.
-You can also choose to do an at-home chlamydia test.

 Chlamydia might not show up in test results right away.
 Sometimes, it can take up to two weeks for Chlamydia trachomatis to be detected.
 So, to get the most accurate results, it's best to wait at least 14 days after sexual contact before getting tested.